I am not a medical doctor. Please refer to your physician before beginning any vitamin supplements.

 Today as I was doing some research on my tablet, while sitting outside in the sun, I recalled how depressed and sad I’d been in a cubicle.
 I was so thankful for the opportunity to observe the birds, bees, trees and life as I worked on my next project.
 Spirit then spoke to me….

-Those of recent African descent, Asians and Indians require up to 25%+ more time in the sunlight than Caucasians because melanin in the skin slows production of Vitamin D. You cannot overdose on Vitamin D that is made in the skin, the body will not allow it.
+The current informational spin is those of recent African descent, Asians and Indians require up to 25%+ more time in the sunlight than Caucasians because melanin in the skin slows production of Vitamin D. You cannot overdose on Vitamin D that is made in the skin, the body will not allow it.

 You cannot get the Vitamin D you need from food or supplements – you just cannot!
 This important vitamin reduces the risk of: